developomp/developomp-site/README.md

 # How it works

-The command `yarn start` does two things under the hood.
+> Check the [`generator.ts`](./source/generate.ts) source code for more detailed information.

-First it executes the [generate.ts](./source/generate.ts) script to convert [markdown files](./source/markdown) to json files so it can be imported by react during runtime.
-The script also creates `map.js` file which is used to search posts without having to go through all of them each time.
-To just generate these files without starting the app, run `yarn generate` command in the [`source` directory](./source).
+The command `yarn start` does two things under the hood:

-Then it serves the app in http://localhost:3000 as normal just like any other react apps.
+1. it executes the [generate.ts](./source/generate.ts) script that converts [markdown files](./source/markdown) to json files so it can be imported by react during runtime.
+To perform the conversion without serving the app, run `yarn generate` command in the [`source` directory](./source).

-The `yarn build` command will create files that can be served in the actual website.
+2. it serves the app in http://localhost:3000 as normal just like any other react apps.

 # Special thanks